Protected tags

 By default:

-• To create tags, you must have the Maintainer role.
+• To create or delete tags, you must have the Maintainer role.

 Configuring protected tags